The Web address of this article is

 information secret

 from most others.
-I suspect you've (probably) chosen to lie because you
+I suspect you've (probably) chosen to lie at times because you

 feared...